Content on this page was generated by AI and has not been manually reviewed.

 • This setup gives you granular privacy: OS-wide protection plus browser-specific routing when you want it.

 In practice, many users start with the Proton VPN app for full protection and optionally add the browser extension for Edge to fine-tune browser behavior, ad-blocking considerations, or to test streaming from a different exit server.
-Online vpn change location: how to change your virtual location with a VPN, best practices, and step-by-step guide

 Step-by-step: how to set up Proton VPN with Edge